EncycloFusion/encyclofusion.github.io/site/about.md

 ###### **Are you endorsed by Clickteam?**
 **No.** Besides being customers and users of their product.
 This project is not associated with Clickteam.
 This Wiki is purely community ran and relies on your contributions to reach its full potential.
-That said, members of the Clickteam have contributed and promoted our Wiki!
-You may have read about us in [Fused](/fused).
+That said, we are linked as a resource on the Clickteam Forum's Fusion 2.5 resources section where you may have seen it, and members of the Clickteam have contributed to and promoted our predecessor, ClickWiki.
+You may have read about it in [Fused](/fused).

+###### **Is this wiki associated with ClickWiki?**
+The author of EncycloFusion, TropicalBananas, did not work on the original ClickWiki and was not associated with ClickWiki, but with ClickWiki having been abandoned, he decided to use it as a base to build EncycloFusion as a continuation and successor to it, keeping the same open source nature and base while updating the information and adding more resources.

 ### Gallery
 {% include gallery